ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step10.md

 }
 ```

-Let's consider what this method should do.
+Let's consider what the `current()` method should do.
 This application will run in two contexts:

 1. **Cordova:** In this context, the application is installed on a device.
 Thus Cordova and the native functionality being bridged by the plugin is available.
 1. **Web:** In this context the application is being run in a web browser.
 This is the context used when a developer is running the application using the development server.
 Neither Cordova nor the native functionality are available in this context.